Information Technology Services

-Any review, whether limited to computer files for which no consent is required or including e-mail and attachments pursuant to authorized access, should be limited to the minimum necessary review in order to resolve the situation.
+Any review, whether limited to computer files for which no consent is required or including e-mail and attachments pursuant to authorized access, must be limited to the minimum necessary review in order to resolve the situation.

 Procedures for Requesting Access

-- Employees Who Have Separated or Died
+- Workforce Members who Have Separated or Died

 The IT Service Desk handles requests depending on the type of records sought.
 Records are grouped into two categories: